 Return to listing Recent resources Costed Provision Map Template Other, Guidance - 09 Feb 2016 Member Only This costed provision map template has been designed to help you with provision management in your setting i.e. to record, monitor and evaluate SEND provision.
 Asperger's books for girls, women and neurotypical loved ones.

 The CHP books are the next thing you need to read about Asperger’s Syndrome.
 Key features of The Girl With The Curly Hair books include: Effective teaching.
 Do2Learn: Educational Resources for Special Needs.
 FACELAND uses an Amusement Park theme to engage and motivate.
 6 “Schools” introduce concepts as “clues” and 11 game-like activities offer practice that is fun!

 Sometimes people even treat me like they would a child — speaking in a soft, slow voice, or poking me over and over again or behaving in some other sort of way they never would with any other adult.
 Or they seem baffled by the fact that I don’t act like their child.
 The reason is because, as with most people, I am different than I was as a child and different from a child in general.
 I am a 27-year-old adult who tries to act like one.
+I can understand why people associate children with autism.
+Now there are groups that deal with adults, but they can be less prominently known.
 My Asperger's makes living with other students a struggle.
 Starting university is a big step for everyone, but for me it was a little more daunting as I have Asperger’s syndrome.